huaxr/Pyweby/README.md

 # Pyweby
-an awesome non-blocking web server achieved by python
+An awesome non-blocking web server achieved by python, create for surpassing Tornado and Django!

 ### Futures
 1. it's convenient to using the project to start an web application
 1. it's reliable and easy deploy.
 1. support concurrent flow
 1. it's increaseing property and useage
+1. concurrent Future.result() is non-blocking BY Observer Looper
+1. faster and restful
+1. enhancing capacity is still a mystery, pay close attention to it [pay close attention to]()

 ### MAIN CODE
+##### easy example code to show it power!

 **main.py**
 ```